top of page

 Puppy Care Package

 Your Puppy Package will include all vaccination records and parent's registrations, a puppy food starter pack, blanket with littermates' and mom's scents, a puppy collar, and your puppy's favorite toy.
-Wild Hearts Goldens feeds Purina Pro Plan High Protein Chicken and Rice Formula Dry Puppy Food to our puppies.
+Ryden Retrievers feeds Purina Pro Plan High Protein Chicken and Rice Formula Dry Puppy Food to our puppies.

 Click Me